soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 | Hit Policy | The total number (daily) of messages from Exchange, Teams, and third-party data sources that matched one or more conditions defined in a supervision policy |
 | In Purview | The total number (daily) of messages from Exchange, Teams, and third-party data sources scanned by a supervision policy |
 | Resolved | The total number of messages from Exchange, Teams, and third-party data sources that have been classified as **Resolved**|

+### Audit activities

+In some instances, you'll need to provide information on supervision policies to regulatory or compliance auditors.
+This may be a summary of all supervisory activities associated with a defined policy or anytime a supervision policy was changed or updated.
+In addition to information provided in the supervision reports, you can also use the [Get-SupervisoryReviewActivity](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance/get-supervisoryreviewactivity?view=exchange-ps) PowerShell cmdlet to return a complete detailed listing of all supervision policy activities.

 ### More details